UiO:Nordic seeks to promote new and relevant knowledge about the Nordic Region and the Nordic in an international context.

 UiO:Nordic aim to explore

 Nordic countries in the world

-- The Nordics in the world: Comparisons of and contrasts between the Nordic countries and between the Nordic region and other countries and regions, as well as between institutions, practices and cultural expressions internally in these countries.
+- Comparisons and contrasts between the Nordic countries, between the Nordic region and other countries and regions, and between institutions, practices and cultural expressions within these countries.